 TEMPERATURE DEPENDENCE OF TUNNELING FETS

-they investigate The temperature and voltage dependence of the GIDL effect in MOSFETs under low electric field.
+They investigate the temperature and voltage dependence of the GIDL effect in MOSFETs under low electric field.
 They can express the dependency of the GIDL current on the electric field as

-IGIDL α AE5/2 exp (-B/E)
+IGIDL α AE5/2 expr (-B/E)

-The parameter eis given by A ∝ they derive E -7/4 Gand B ∝ E 3/2, to be very weak dependence on the temperature.
+The parameter is given by A ∝ they derive E -7/4 Gand B ∝ E 3/2, to be very weak dependence on the temperature.
 However, a second effect exists at a low electric field.
 Under low electric field, the Shockley-Read-Hall (SRH) model, which has a strong temperature dependence can describe the GIDL current.
 Under, higher electric field the GIDL current is dominated by Band-to-Band tunneling which has a weak temperature dependence.
 Due to the comparable physical principle of the GIDL current and the TFET, Eqn. can separate the SRH part of the TFET characteristic from the Band-to-Band tunneling part.
 Hence, starting from a gate-to-source voltage of 1V the Band-to-Band tunneling is the dominant mechanism.
 Like for the MOSFET the temperature dependency is changing with the voltage applied.
 For the MOSFET they can use the zero temperature coefficient point for digital circuit design to make the system performance independent of the temperature.
 For, the TFET the voltage where the change of the temperature dependence occurs is outside the usable range.
 Hence, the combination of the MOSFET and the TFET can compensate for temperature effects.
-For analog circuits, the temperature dependence has to be verified in more detail., the temperature effect of the TFET is more comparable to the bipolar device [10].
+For analog circuits, the temperature dependence has to be verified in more detail. the temperature effect of the TFET is more comparable to the bipolar device [10].

 APPLICATIONS OF TFET